FlorianWilhelm/pytanis/README.md

 ## Documentation

-The [documentation] is made with [Material for MkDocs](https://github.com/squidfunk/mkdocs-material) and is hosted by [GitHub Pages](https://docs.github.com/en/pages).
+The [documentation] is made with [Material for MkDocs] and is hosted by [GitHub Pages].
+Your help to extend the documentation, especially in the context of using Pytanis for community conferences like [PyConDE], [EuroPython], etc. is highly appreciated.

 ## License